hannibal002/SkyHanni/docs/DISCORD_FAQ.md

 > If you don't use any of these mods, make sure the option to "Hide Vanilla Scoreboard" is actually enabled.

-*This FAQ was last updated on May 27th, 2024.
+*This FAQ was last updated on June 26th, 2024.
 If you believe there's something that should be added to this list, please tell us, so we can add it.*